lochball/HFD3-kicad-footprints/README.md

-These footprints are for Haofang HFD3 relay in SMD shape.
-They come with 10 pins or 8 pins to be soldered directly on the PCB.
+These footprints are for Haofang HFD3 relay in SMD and THT shape.
+They come with 10 pins or 8 pins to be soldered directly or through holes of the PCB.

 These footprints can be added to an existing global footprint library under